 Symptoms of STEC infection include:

-Pathogenic bacteria, however, are the bacteria that can cause diseases.
-These bacteria produce different effects with humans and animals.
-These bad bacteria attack host cells within the organism and produce various symptoms.
+Pathogenic bacteria are the bacteria that can cause diseases.
+These bacteria produce different effects within humans and animals.
+These “bad” bacteria attack host cells within the organism and produce various symptoms.

 Pathogenic E. coli strains are referred to as Shiga toxin-producing E. coli (STEC).
 Shiga toxins have the potential to cause disease in animals.
 Approximately 200 serotypes of E. coli produce Shiga toxin and more than 100 of those serotypes have been linked to disease.
 Pathogenic bacteria can be prevented with sterilization, disinfectants, and cooking food to temperatures above 73 °C (163 °F).

-Healthy dogs and cats have the necessary tools to withstand STEC infection.
-However, if a dog or cat has a compromised immune system, it is possible they could contract a STEC infection.
+Healthy dogs and cats have the necessary tools when consuming raw meat to withstand STEC infection.
+However, if a pet has a compromised immune system then it is possible they could contract a STEC infection.

 These two variables are dependent on one another.
-Young puppies and kittens do not have a fully developed immune system and immune function may decline with old age.
-Therefore, careful consideration should be taken for young and elderly pets, but the chances are small when a healthy immune and digestive system is maintained.
+Young puppies and kittens do not have a fully developed immune system.
+Immune function may also decline with old age.
+Therefore, careful consideration should be taken for very young and elderly pets.
+However, the chances of infection are small when a healthy immune and digestive system is maintained.

 E. coli infections are the result of cross-contamination of food or coming into contact with an infected host.